FREQUENTLY ASKED QUESTIONS

 How long have we got to play with this?

 We have 3 years to get this right!!
-At the moment my focus is the mandated EoP outcomes and the content they ask for.
 This content is mandated for all pupils in all Catholic schools in England and Wales...so any new programme or schemes etc will have to teach to them.
 My focus is as always, to help you up-skill yourself as a professional educator and learn a little more about the Liturgical year and its expression!

 Can I share a resource with a school?

-Yes – you can give them a paper copy, but please don’t give them your website.
+Yes – you can give them a paper copy, but please don’t give them your website access.
 There are sample resources on the link on the homepage of the website for A3: Lent to Easter.

 We use Come and See and The Way, Truth and Life?
 Should we just wait for them to be published?